Buying at Auction

 Still not sure how to bid?
 Get in touch.

-Purchases cannot be claimed until after the auction, and invoices are generated approximately an hour after the sale has concluded.
+- Purchases cannot be claimed until after the auction, and invoices are generated approximately an hour after the sale has concluded.
 If you are not present, a preliminary invoice will be sent to you via e-mail, and a final invoice will be mailed to you within a week of the sale date.
-We do not accept credit cards, payment must be made via cash, cashier's check, or certified check drawn on a U.S. bank.
+We do not accept credit cards, payment must be made by cash, check or bank transfer.